Västerås Stad, Jernhusen, Klövern, Kollektivtrafik Myndigheten, Trafikverket

-The project is being developed by the city of Vasteras as an integral part of its urban redevelopment plan named 3B - Build Away the Barriers.
-This plan envisages construction of a transportation hub on the existing railway station site, and redesign and beautify its surrounding areas.
+The project is being developed by the city of Vasteras as an integral part of its urban redevelopment plan named 3B – Build Away the Barriers.
+This plan envisages the construction of a transportation hub on the existing railway station site, and redesign and beautify its surrounding areas.

 The centre is being jointly developed by Vasteras City (Västerås Stad), Jernhusen, Klövern, Public Transport Authority (Kollektivtrafik Myndigheten) and the Finnish Transport Agency (Trafikverket).